 The stern, fatherly planet Saturn rules Capricorn and brings with it many of life’s lessons.
 The Capricorn Full Moon may cause you to think more seriously about life and the steps you need to take to move closer to success.

 Saturn also asks us to consider our karma and whether or not it’s on the right track.
 During this Full Moon, you may feel drawn toward ideas and philosophies that make you feel more responsible or practical.

 Full Moon in Aquarius

 This Full Moon brings out your eccentricities and your unique personality.
 Spontaneous Uranus rules over independent Aquarius.
 You may feel like going up against any oppressive force or system in your way.
 This influence brings out the rebel in you, and it can lead to some strange choices if you don’t stay grounded.
 It’s important to connect to Earth energy during a Full Moon in Aquarius.

 Pisces is ruled by sensitive, empathetic Neptune, increasing your compassion during this time.
 You’ll feel more emotionally sensitive and attuned to the energies of others during this time.
 There is a mystical energy to this transit that draws you towards spiritual and magical practices, like astrology and tarot reading.
 Pay attention to your intuition during the Full Moon in Pisces.

 Full Moons mark the end of the lunar cycle, which means they connect to endings.
 They represent the end of one cycle and the transition into the next.

 The light of the Moon represents the light that it sheds onto the most important areas of your life.
-When the Moon is full, or at its brightest, it’s easiest for us to see issues that need to be addressed.
-This can feel painful in the moment, but letting go can help you transform.
+When the Moon is full or at its brightest, it’s easiest for us to see issues that need to be addressed.
+This can feel pain in the moment, but letting go can help you transform.

 A Full Moon may help you realize the habits or relationships that need to change in your life; changes that take place under a Full Moon have the potential to be epic or life-altering.